 STRATA evokes the layers of musical conversation seen in chamber music, plus the diversity of venue and repertoire experienced through these concerts.
-The first of The Symphony’s 2021-2022 SFS Strata series brings you an afternoon of uplifting chamber music featuring five Symphony principals performing works by Camille Saint-Saëns, Hannah Lash, Maurice Ravel, and Ludwig van Beethoven.
+The first of The Symphony’s 2021-2022 SFS Strata concerts brings you an evening of uplifting chamber music featuring five Symphony principals performing works by Camille Saint-Saëns, Hannah Lash, Maurice Ravel, and Ludwig van Beethoven.
 This live performance will be filmed before a live audience for rebroadcast at a later date at SantaFeSymphonyTV.org.

 David Felberg, Concertmaster